utkarshcmu/grafana.org/content/blog/2018-05-16-monitoring-with-azure-and-grafana.md

 After the demo, we get more technical and look at how to develop our own custom integrations with Grafana.
 Using the Simple JSON Data Source plugin for Grafana as a starting point, we build a simple backend integration using ASP.NET Core MVC.

 I hope you enjoy this talk.
-If you have any questions or feedback, feel free to contact me at the official Grafana [community site](http://community.grafana.com).
+If you have any questions or feedback, feel free to contact me at the Grafana [community site](http://community.grafana.com).

 <div class="video-wrapper">